jage92/xbow4x/README.md

 ## Test

 To check the working rate of the IMU it is possible to use the ../diagnostics topic.
+A Graphic User Interface (GUI) is available:

+`rosrun rqt_runtime_monitor rqt_runtime_monitor`

 To make a node test use: